Hi, we’re going to review Freetrade to help you find out whether Freetrade is the right investment platform for you!

 It is also possible to get some exposure to the real estate market through over 160 REITs (Retail, Mortgage, Equity, HealthCare, Office,…).
 The idea is to expose you to an asset class that otherwise would be difficult to get into due to high costs and the right expertise.
 In other words, Freetrade lets you invest in residential or commercial real estate without the hassle of buying and managing the properties yourself.

-Although we do not consider it as a “typical” asset class, it is worth mentioning that you can invest in over 200 SPACs through Freetrade.
-A SPAC is characterized as being created in “thin air”, meaning that its sole purpose is to raise money and acquire an existing business.
+Although we do not consider it a “typical” asset class, it is worth mentioning that you can invest in over 200 SPACs through Freetrade.
+A SPAC is characterised as being created in “thin air”, meaning that its sole purpose is to raise money and acquire an existing business.
 That’s why they are known as “blank check” companies.

 While these are great for beginners, more advanced investors may prefer a broker that offers a complete product portfolio.
 It lacks other asset classes, like mutual funds, bonds, options or cryptocurrencies.